gsahlieh/DrakeGPT/README.md

 2. Place the downloaded .pth file in the same directory as the Python scripts.
 3. Run the use_model.py script to generate text, modify output location and max sequence length (max_new_tokens)

-### Modifying the Model
+### Files

-To modify the model, you can edit the model architecture and hyperparameters in `model.py` and `train_model.py`. `model.py` defines the model architecture and `train_model.py` contains the code for training the model, including setting the model parameters, loading the data, and running the training loop.
-You can adjust the model parameters and training settings as needed.
+1. `config.py`: Contains the hyperparameters for the model.
+Adjust as needed.

+2. `model.py`: Defines the architecture of the GPT model.

+3. `train_model.py`: Contains the code for training the model and saving to .pth file.

+4. `use_model.py`: Code for loading the trained model and generating text to specified text file.

+5. `utils.py`: Basic utility functions.

 ### References